giubaru/sapper-prisma-template/README.md

 ## The fast Studio

 You can execute `npx prisma studio` to open a web client to browse the connected db.

+# Heroku Deploy

+First of all login into your Heroku account:
+`heroku login`

+Initialize your project or create a new one:
+`heroku git:remote -a richkid` (_richkid_ == your_project_name)

+> Keep in mind that you can add a addon MySQL database like JAWSDB.
+Visit: https://www.victorvr.com/tutorial/implementacion-de-aplicaciones-adonisjs-en-heroku for tutorial.

+Commit and push the code into Heroku:
+`git push -f heroku main` (_main_ represents your main branch like _master_)